jonnonz1/nz-statute-book/acts/public/1974/local-government-act-1974.md

 ### 153 Rating on a graduated scale
 [Repealed]

-### 154 Land drainage or water-race rating on area system
+### 154 Land drainage or water race rating on area system
 [Repealed]

 ### 155 Appeal against operation of area system
 [Repealed]

-### 156 Classification for the purposes of area rate
+### 156 Classification for purposes of area rate
 [Repealed]

 ### 157 Fire protection rate on value of improvements